First steps into Orchard

 The administrator has access to a few more aspects of the website:

-- He can open the dashboard (aka control panel/back-end) for two reasons:
+They can open the dashboard (aka control panel/back-end) for two reasons:

 The designer can modify the look of the website.
 He can edit the settings of an existing theme (if provided) or create one.
 A theme is everything that plays in the visual representation of the website.
 It is sometimes called skin or template.
 It transforms the content (user-generated data) into HTML that can be displayed in a browser.
 Eg: When you write a blog post, the theme defines where and how to show the menu, title, body, comments, etc.